slarwise/yamlls/README.md

 - Code Action: Open documentation in browser
 - Diagnostics: Validate yaml syntax
 - Diagnostics: Validate against schema
-- Diagnostics - Kustomization: Warn when not all yaml files in the current dir are included as resources
+- UPDATE: Not anymore, need to add it back: Kustomization: Warn when not all yaml files in the current dir are included as resources

 ## Automatically detected schemas